ASSOC PROF HO CHEE KONG

 Associate Professor, Composition

-Singaporean composer Dr. Ho Chee Kong is Associate Professor and Head of Composition at the Yong Siew Toh Conservatory of Music, National University of Singapore.
+Singaporean composer Dr Ho Chee Kong is Associate Professor of Composition at the Yong Siew Toh Conservatory of Music, National University of Singapore.

 His international commissions and works for both Western and Chinese ensembles have been performed at festivals and concerts such as the Singapore Encore (USA), the Singapore Arts Festival, Vietnam-Singapore Friendship Concert (Vietnam), International Bela Bartok Choral Competition (Hungary), International Performing Arts Festival and Asia Choral Days (Japan), Aberdeen Music Festival (Scotland), Singapore Chinese Orchestra Percussion Festival (Singapore), Contemporary Music Showcase (Hong Kong), Asia Music Festival (South Korea), Asian Composers League Conference and Festival (Japan), Festival Internacional Cervantino (Mexico), Electroacoustic Music Festival (Canada), the International Arts Festivals (Australia, New Zealand), Singapore Arts Festivals, National Day Celebrations and many others.